 Access & vehicle movement plan

 The inland border facility proposals are temporary and are designed to ensure no significant or long-term environmental effects.
-HMRC, alongside other Government departments, has reviewed the options for use of the site and, based on current planning, expect the site to be needed for up to two years.

 Frequently asked questions

 The site acts as an office for starting and ending transit movements of goods to and from the UK.
 Each location includes parking areas for HGVs and other vehicles as well as security measures and facilities